roboconf/roboconf.github.io/en/user-guide/configuring-probes-for-the-autonomic.md

 ## Measures Files

 Measures files indicate measures an agent will have to perform regularly on its machine.
-The delay between each check is for the moment hard-coded.
+The delay between each check is for the moment hard-coded (20 seconds).

 These files use a custom syntax.
 Comments start with the sharp (#) character.